Todd Kashdan: Research

 Together with John Roberts, Kashdan studied how curiosity affects the successfulness of a relationship, exploring, for instance, if curious people are more active listeners, if they show more interest, and if they ask more thoughtful questions.

 Since 2004, Kashdan has also taught at George Mason University, where he is a tenured professor and leads the Well-Being Laboratory.
 The lab received a $1 million research grant from the Charles Koch Foundation by 2020.

 Kashdan has found that curiosity is key to a "happy, fulfilling life".
 He states that it helps make even tedious tasks more enjoyable, by focusing on the details and capturing the childlike sense of awe and wonder.
 He wrote a chapter about how curiosity is a character strength for Character Strengths and Virtues by Christopher Peterson and Martin Seligman.
 From his research, Kashdan has found that curiosity leads to better performance, because curious people are more open to learning and are more engaged.

 He has also found that people who practice gratitude are better able to interact with others in their work and personal lives, because they are more likely to be more considerate of other people and less aggressive in response to insults.

-Allegations
+Investigation, disciplinary action, and lawsuit

 In 2019, Kashdan was chastised by George Mason University for "lack of appropriate professional behavior" and gender-based sexual harassment of graduate students.
 He was reprimanded and ordered to undergo sexual harassment prevention training.
 He was also banned from teaching graduate courses for a period of two years.
 He continued teaching undergraduate courses during this period.
 In 2020, Kashdan lost a lawsuit against the university over the sanctions; in 2023, he also lost an appeal.
 He argued in the lawsuit that he had faced "anti-male bias" in the university disciplinary process.